Allakaket Alaska Profile and Resource Guide, City or community of Allakaket, Alaska Facts, Information, Relocation, Real Estate, Advertising

 Economy & Industry

-Allakaket economy: subsistence.
+subsistence.
 Most of the food sources are from local wildlife including moose, bear, small game, salmon and whitefish.
 Caribou are sometimes available.
 Most employment is through the school or government offices.
 Jobs are mainly seasonal.
 Some income comes from trapping or selling the traditional handicrafts.

 Return to Index

-Contribute information free or for a small service charge for this community or any other community in the USA
+Contribute information for this community or any other community on the Key To TheCity website

 Be sure to include the name of the community and its state when contacting Key to the City as you are NOT directly contacting this community.

 Thanks for visiting Key to the City.
 Come back again!
-We'll leave the light on for you!
+Soon!

 The information on Key to the City is from multiple sources including government, commerce, libraries, individuals and organizations.
 There is no guarantee of the accuracy or timeliness of the information presented on these pages, therefore, please use at your own risk.